-This bill introduces a new weighted bonus points program for ram bighorn sheep and moose hunting licenses in Wyoming, replacing the previous preference point drawing system.
+This bill establishes a new weighted bonus points program for hunting licenses for ram bighorn sheep and moose in Wyoming, replacing the previous preference point drawing system.
 Under the new program, bonus points will be calculated based on the number of years an applicant has unsuccessfully applied for a license, with the total entry for the random drawing determined by squaring the assigned bonus points.
 The bill also allows for the issuance of licenses through a competitive raffle, eliminating previous restrictions on certain species.
-Additionally, it repeals the previous preference points program as outlined in W.S.
-23-1-703(b) and clarifies residency requirements for obtaining licenses, ensuring that only bona fide residents are eligible.
+Additionally, it repeals the previous preference points program under W.S.
+23-1-703(b) and introduces new provisions to ensure applicants can accumulate bonus points, while the Game and Fish Commission is tasked with developing rules and regulations for implementation.

 Statutes affected: 25LSO-0058 v0.5: 23-1-302, 23-1-107, 23-1-703, 23-1-705, 23-2-101, 23-2-109